Engaging on open data in the 2018 BBC Digital Cities WeekInnovation

 A second award was given to Tomasz Pamuła who was recognised by all participants as the individual who bought the most enthusiasm and engagement throughout the event.
 Tomasz’s prize includes a half-day session to The Factory to create a 2D/3D designed project of his choice as well as mentoring and networking sessions.

 Code developed by participants during the event is presently being curated and will be made publically available on Github.

 Our Data Projects – Pitching and Commissioning Session

 Our second event was kindly hosted by the University of the West England at the Arnolfini on 28th November.
 29 attendees in all joined came together as participating teams were given 4 minutes each to pitch how their idea could utilise open data to address Bristol City challenges / strategic priorities in relation Housing, Communities, Transport and/ or Connectivity.

 The event was judged by Bristol City Council’s Deputy Mayor Craig Cheney, Web/UX Designer Ajara Pfannenschmidt and the Jean Golding Institutes’ Patricia Holley.

 The 3 X £1,500 commissions awarded below will present their completed projects at the end of February 2019 –

-Eco routes – Frank Kelly, Ercan Ezin, Alexander Frenzel, Michelle Ho, and Fanqi (Freddie).
+Eco routes – Frank Kelly, Ercan Ezin, Alexander Frenzel, Michelle Ho, Fanqi (Freddie) and Stanley Yip.